stefanspringer1/SwiftXML/README.md

 <a><item/><item/><item/></a>
 ```

-Note that in this example – just to show you that it works – the each new item is being inserted _before_ the current node but is then still being processed.
+Note that in this example – just to show you that it works – each new item is being inserted _before_ the current node but is then still being processed.

 The elements returned by an iteration can even be removed without stopping the (lazy!) iteration: